ghost-coin/ghost-legacy/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each Particl Core release.
+The project leader is the release manager for each Ghost Core release.

 Acknowledgement
 ---------------

-This process was heavily influenced by the Bitcoin Core [contributing process](https://github.com/bitcoin/bitcoin/blob/master/CONTRIBUTING.md).
+This process was heavily influenced by the Bitcoin Core [contributing process](https://github.com/bitcoin/bitcoin/blob/master/CONTRIBUTING.md) and Particl Core[contributing process](https://github.com/particl/particl-core/blob/master/CONTRIBUTING.md)

 Copyright
 ---------